tbrunz/polyroots/README.md

 This application implements one package, "Equation", which defines one class, "Polynomial".
 There is a test class to test various solution cases for each polynomial degree.

-TODO: The quartic solution is not complete, and incorrect in its current form.
+TODO: The quartic solution needs more test cases.
 More documentation needs to be written...

 This was written in Pharo 9.